Below are answers to questions frequently posed on the establishment, composition and governance of the MCB.

-Following the crises in the Balkans and the first Gulf War in the 1990s, there was a growing sense of apprehension amongst British Muslims that the community lacked unity and coordination.
+Following the crises in the Balkans and the first Gulf War in the 1990s, there was a growing sense of apprehension amongst Muslims in Britain that Muslim communities lacked unity and coordination.

-In addition to the questionnaire, members of the working party held meetings with the major Muslim organizations in the country Union of Muslim Organisations, Muslim Parliament, The Muslim College and influential activists.
+In addition to the questionnaire, members of the working party held meetings with the major Muslim organizations in the country, the Union of Muslim Organisations, Muslim Parliament, The Muslim College and influential activists.
 The findings of the consultations were presented to NICMU on 15th July 1995.
 These indicated that a large majority of British Muslims were very concerned with the lack of unity, coordination and representation and supported the establishment of an umbrella body.
 NICMU then formed a sub-group to prepare a draft Constitution, which reported back its recommendations at a meeting in Birmingham held on 13th January 1996.

-Its work included a review of the Constitution and Standing Orders by the legal department of the National Council for Voluntary Organisations, the renting of premises for the work of the newly found organisation, the placement of advertisements in the Muslim press inviting participation from Muslim organizations and the production of an information pack.
-The work culminated in the inauguration of the Muslim Council of Britain at Brent Town Hall on 23rd November 1997.
+Its work included a review of the Constitution and Standing Orders by the legal department of the National Council for Voluntary Organisations (NCVO), the renting of office premises for the work of the newly found organisation, the placement of advertisements in the Muslim press inviting participation from Muslim organizations and the production of an information pack.
+The work culminated in the inauguration of the Muslim Council of Britain at Brent Town Hall in London on 23rd November 1997.

-The chief spokesperson of the MCB is the Secretary General.
-Office-bearers cannot serve in the same position for more than two consecutive terms or four years.
+Office Bearers cannot serve in the same position for more than two consecutive terms or four years.

 Membership of the Muslim Council of Britain is open to any UK-based Muslim body.
 No organisation is eligible for membership unless its own membership is open to those who profess the Muslim faith.
 Members are encouraged to engage with MCB and subscribe to its ethos, that of seeking the common good and be of service to all, Muslim and non-Muslim.